dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 - What happens when you update the private state of a component?
 Walk through and event handler -> update -> re-render
 - Defining your own components and accepting arguments
 - Mention passing delegates to another component
-- Show how re-rendering is different when using delegates, and show `StateHasChanged` as the fix
+- Show how re-rendering is different when using delegates, and show `EventCallback` as the fix
 - Mention putting common or repeated functionality on model classes
 - Introduce input elements and how manual two-way binding can be used (combination of `value` and `onchange`)
 - Show `bind` as a shorthand for the above
 - Show `bind-value-onchange` as a more speciic version
 - Mention that the framework tries to define `bind` to do the default thing for common input types, but it's possible to specify what you want to bind
--

 ## 03 Show order status